pointsgame/oppai-rs/README.md

 It's written in rust language and implements "points console AI protocol v6".
 (See /doc/PointsAIProtocol6.txt for details.)

+Features
+====

+* UCT algorithm for searching the optimal move.
+* UCT caching that persists between moves.
+* Cache invalidation for moves no longer possible on the field.

 Running
 ====

 In order to build opai-rs you need a _nightly_ rust installed on your system.

-Rustc version "nightly-2015-11-01" is known to be able to build opai-rs.
+Rustc version "nightly-2015-11-19" is known to be able to build opai-rs.
 You can use "multirust" to specify and update nightly versions of rust. [https://github.com/brson/multirust](https://github.com/brson/multirust)

 Once you have rust installed on your system, compile with